 A discussion should be presented on the nature conservation values of the areas likely to be affected by the proposal.
-The flora and fauna communities which are rare or threatened, environmentally sensitive localities including the waterways, riparian zone, and littoral zone, rainforest remnants, old growth indigenous forests, wilderness and habitat corridors should be described.
+The flora and fauna communities which are rare or threatened, environmentally sensitive localities including the marine environment, waterways, riparian zone, and littoral zone, rainforest remnants, old growth indigenous forests, wilderness and habitat corridors should be described.
 The description should include a plant species list, a vegetation map at appropriate scale and an assessment of the significance of native vegetation, from a local and regional and state perspective.
-The description should indicate any areas of state or regional significance identified in an approved biodiversity planning assessment (BPA) or approved aquatic conservation assessment (ACA), if available, produced by the EPA (e.g. see the draft Regional Nature Conservation Strategy for SE Qld 2001-2006).
+The description should indicate any areas of state or regional significance identified in an approved biodiversity planning assessment (BPA) produced by the EPA (e.g. see the draft Regional Nature Conservation Strategy for SE Qld 2001-2006).